qeaml/autobot/README.md

   * **Simple commands**, defined using the bot itself.
 Simply replace all occuernces of `%s` in the command's string with arguments that the command was executed with. (e.g. a simple command called `gotcha` defined as `haha! i got your %s!` will turn into `haha! i got your nose!` when executed as `$gotcha nose`)
   * **Complex commands**, defined using Lua code.
 The bot has a somewhat extensive API for this Lua VM that allows it to create some pretty cool stuff without having to hardcore it into the bot.
 Examples of complex commands can be found in the `ccc` directory.

+* A simple quotes system allowing you to save some iconic lines quickly and easily using the `!addquote` command and view any quote using `!quote`.

 * A simple text generation algorithm which learns on every message that the bot receives.
 It can use the data it gathered to generate text using the `!generate` internal command.

 * A nice terminal user interface, using only one line of text for all the information you'll ever need.